 Step #5.
 Tap on the app which data you want to remove.

 Step #6.
 Tap on Delete Documents & Data.

 Step #7.
 Tap on Delete to confirm.

 That’s how you can get rid of the cache of individual apps from all of your devices synced with the same iCloud devices.

 Tip: Allow only selected apps to store their data in iCloud.
 It will help you manage your iCloud storage in a better way.

 Allow Selected Apps to store their data on iCloud

 Step #3.
 Tap on iCloud.

 Step #4.
-Now turn off the switch next to the app which data you no longer want to save in the iCloud.
+Now turn off the switch next to the app, which data you no longer want to save in the cloud.